GA-BEWD-2014/BEWD-2014/18_Third_Party_API/instr_code_demo_notes.md

 *	Reference the API and tackle the application as if you were approaching this projects for the first time.
 How would you start?
 How would you deal with troubleshooting?
 Knowing how to answer these questions will give students confidence to continue coding beyond this course.

-*	Explain the purpose of ENV[‘TW_SID’] and ENV[‘TW_TOK’].
+*	Explain the purpose of ENV[‘TW_SID’], ENV[‘TW_TOKEN’] and ENV['TW_SOURCE_NUMBER'].

 ####Our Suggested Task Instructions

 *	Have all students go to [Twilio](https://www.twilio.com/user/account) and create a free trial account.
 	*	Trial accounts allow a few free text.
 	*	Sending text messages costs a penny per text message and the minimum account is $20 and includes a phone number.

 *	Create a new lab with a Postgres or sql lite database.

 *	Update the database.yml file and the Gemfile.

 	*	Add the twilio-ruby gem.
 Run bundle.

 *	Create the user model with name, phone